collabdotcloud/docs.collab.cloud/docs/admin/connections-mobile-app.md

 For more information on how to connect, please see [here](https://docs.collab.cloud/users/connections-mobile-app/)

-## Administring the Mobile App for your organization
+## Administering the Mobile App for your organization

 You can manage the settings for your Mobile app through the Admin Application